oilley1023/week-1/Lab/Lab1-2/Readme.md

 * Revise the code such that it can accept input from command line, put your commit number and answer question 1 below

 ## Revision, put your commit number here
-* Three functions:
+* Three functions: 5f119757a0
-* Get input from command line:
+* Get input from command line: 4fd96689
+Name : patsamon boonchai
+ 570611023
 ## Questions
 1. What are the limitations of your new code?

-Answer:
+Answer: it can run only one time.